johnmberger/kjvbot_app/README.md

 # kjvbot_app
-Repository of files for the kjvbot web app launched June 2017 on apps.iliff.edu
+Archive of files for the kjvbot web app as launched on apps.iliff.edu/nlp/kjvbot